mattvenn/spi-reset-bug/README.md

 * make SPI read of read_count register
 * assert read_count is 0

-SPI clock is set to 2MHz.
-FMax is 80MHz with 8 byte and 55MHz with 12.
-FPGA is Lattice ICE HX8K (Icoboard) mounted on top of Raspberry Pi (very short SPI lines).

 ## summary

 In a test of 500 repeats:

 * with register length 8 bytes: no fails
 * with register length 12 bytes: 36 fails

+# hardware/timing

+* Raspberry Pi SPI clock is set to 2MHz.
+* FPGA PLL creates 32MHz clock from 100MHz external oscillator.
+* FPGA is Lattice ICE HX8K (Icoboard) mounted on top of Raspberry Pi (very short SPI lines).
+* FMax is 80MHz with 8 byte and 55MHz with 12.

 # formal verification